SecurePoint USA

 2. Week 2: Identify your highest-risk counterparties.
 Focus on vendors, suppliers, and partners in jurisdictions with complex corporate structures (BVI, Cayman, Panama, UAE, Cyprus).
 These are where indirect ownership is most likely.

 3. Week 3: Add ownership screening.
-Use a tool that performs recursive graph traversal across corporate ownership data.
-The tool should multiply ownership percentages through each layer and aggregate all paths from sanctioned entities.
+Use a tool that performs recursive traversal across corporate ownership data, multiplies ownership percentages through each layer, and aggregates all paths from listed parties.

 4. Week 4: Document everything.
-When a regulator asks "what did you do?" the answer needs to be a specific, timestamped, immutable audit trail showing the entity you screened, the ownership chain you evaluated, and the disposition decision you made.
+When a regulator asks "what did you do?" the answer needs to be a specific, timestamped audit trail showing the entity you screened, the ownership chain you evaluated, and the disposition decision you made.

 How SecurePoint approaches this

-The SecurePoint Screening API runs ownership traversal automatically on every screening call.
-It walks up to 10 hops through corporate ownership data, multiplies percentages at each layer, classifies hits as BIS_AFFILIATE or OFAC_50_PERCENT, and returns the full ownership chain as audit-ready evidence.
+The SecurePoint Screening API runs ownership traversal on every screening call.
+It walks corporate ownership data hop by hop, multiplies percentages at each layer, flags potential BIS_AFFILIATE or OFAC_50_PERCENT matches for review, and returns the ownership chain as audit-ready evidence.

 Go beyond name matching